health-data-analysis-practicum-2025/class-materials/module_1/Module1_Class4.md

 |age                |      1.077|    0.00|            (1.07, 1.09)|
 |femaleFemale       |      0.736|    0.03|            (0.56, 0.97)|

-You can also change the variable names as well:
+You can also change the variable names as well (and see two other examples up above, which I actually like better):

 ``` r
 my_model_results$term <- c("Intercept", "Ever smoker", "Age (years)", "Female")